minerllabs/minerl/docs/source/notes/performance-tips.rst

 	export DISPLAY=:0
 	vglrun /opt/VirtualGL/bin/glxspheres64

 Then you may install and run ``MineRL`` in the container.
-Please keep in mind that you need to append `vglrun` to all your runs with GPU rendering.
+Please keep in mind that you need to append `vglrun` to all your runs to enable GPU rendering.